bitovi/academy/src/react-native/11-navigation/navigation.md

 ## Next steps

-Now that we understand how to use React Native Navigation, we'll supplement that knowledge by [storing state in Navigation Parameters](./navigation-params.html).
+Now that we understand how to use React Native Navigation, we’ll supplement that knowledge by [storing state in Navigation Parameters](./navigation-params.html).